telsayed/clef2019-factchecking-task1/README.md

 For Task 1 (ranking): R-Precision, Average Precision, Recipocal Rank, Precision@k and means of these over multiple debates.
 **The official metric for task1, that will be used for the competition ranking is the Mean Average Precision (MAP)**

-For Task 2 (classification): Mean Absolute Error (MAE), Macro-average MAE, Accuracy, Macro-average F1, Macro-average Recall (+ confusion matrix).
-**The official metric for task2, that will be used for the competition ranking is the Mean Absolute Error (MAE)**

 ## Baselines

-The [baselines](/baselines) module contains a random and a simple ngram baseline for each of the tasks and each of the languages.
+The [baselines](/baselines) module contains a random and a simple ngram baseline for the task.

-If you execute any of the scripts, both of the baselines will be trained on the 1st Presidential and the Vice-Presidential debates and evaluated on the 2nd Presidential debate.
+If you execute main.py, both of the baselines will be trained on all but the 20190108_oval_office.tsv debate and evaluated on the 20190108_oval_office.tsv debate.
 The performance of both baselines will be displayed.

 ## Licensing